Biden lags recent Democratic presidents in declaring re-election campaign | Politics

 This week, Biden plans remarks on childcare and environmental justice, along with a visit to a labor union training facility in Maryland to talk about the economy.
 While not technically campaign events, they offer a platform for the president to promote likely campaign themes on the need to lower childcare costs, seek racial justice and build an economy that benefits the working class.

-Once Biden is officially running for president, his campaign will be asked daily for responses on hot-button issues as well as the latest salvos and foreign policy observations from top Republican candidate Donald Trump, and to respond to Trump's long list of legal woes.
-Until then, the Biden White House seems ready to stick with a policy of near-silence on Trump.
+Once Biden is officially running for president, his campaign will be asked daily for responses on hot-button issues as well as the latest salvos and observations from Trump, the top Republican candidate, and his list of legal woes.
+Until then, the White House seems ready to stick with a policy of near-silence on Trump.
 CAMPAIGN STAFF, FUNDRAISING

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)